We must be very careful not to assign to this deliverance the attributes of a victory. Wars are not won by evacuations.

 Melodic snippets of Nimrod surface on six tracks of Nolan's Dunkirk in a torpid tempo of 6 beats per minute.
 This poses another remarkable parallel with the Enigma Variations because the number six serves as a numeric talisman throughout that symphonic tour de force.
 For example, the Opus number 36 is the product of six multiplied by itself.
 In Dunkirk’s score, the Nimrod fragments appear in three distinct keys over six tracks, encoding a deft reference to that opus number.
-The number 36 is linked to the nautical expression “deep six,” a term referring to a burial at sea at a depth of 6 fathoms or 36 feet.
+The number 36 is linked to the nautical expression “deep six” which means a burial at sea at a depth of 6 fathoms or 36 feet.
 That opus number conveys another deathly allusion within the Enigma Variations.
-With overt melodic and poetic references to a ship crossing the open sea in Variation XIII, it is stunning no mainstream Elgar scholar every fathomed that numeric maritime reference.
+With overt melodic and poetic references to a ship crossing the open sea in Variation XIII, it is stunning that no mainstream Elgar scholar ever fathomed that numeric maritime reference.
 In his dedication that prefaces the Variations, Elgar wrote precisely six words, “Dedicated to my friends pictured within.”
-Notice the first syllable of that inscription (Dedicated) sounds like "dead," serving up yet another intimation at mortality.
+Notice the first syllable of that inscription (Dedicated) sounds like "dead," serving up yet another intimation of mortality.
 Elgar repeatedly hints at death in the Enigma Variations to serve as a subtle clue regarding the identity of the secret friend embodied in Variation XIII whose initials are hidden in plain view by the Roman numerals.